pyhys/minimalmodbus/doc/develop.rst

 Developer documentation
 =======================

-Follow the coding progress on this page (click on the revision number to see the actual file content): http://minimalmodbus.svn.sourceforge.net/viewvc/minimalmodbus/trunk/
+Follow the coding progress in the SVN repository (click on the revision number to see the actual file content): http://minimalmodbus.svn.sourceforge.net/viewvc/minimalmodbus/trunk/

 Design considerations